 Most lung cancer cases are diagnosed at later stages when the cancer has spread to other organs, treatment options are more limited, and survival is lower.

-In Connecticut, only 21.8% of cases are caught early when survival is a much higher (65.3%).
-Unfortunately, most cases (50.4%) are not caught until a late stage when survival is only 5.1%.
+In Connecticut, only 21.8 percent of cases are caught early when survival is a much higher (65.3%).
+Unfortunately, most cases (50.4%) are not caught until a late stage when survival is only 5.1 percent.

 Surgical Treatment